PalamaraLab/FastSMC/README.md

 ```bash
 sh c++_example/FastSMC_example.sh
 ```

+A binary output file will be generated and then converted to text format using the convertBinary executable.
+The first 10 lines will be printed.

 Either way of running FastSMC (Python bindings or C++) will run it on a simulated dataset as described in the FastSMC paper.
 An output file with IBD segments will be generated (in notebooks/ or c++\_example/ respectively), and run time should be less than 4s.